xraypy/xraylarch/doc/fitting/parameters.rst

         return (data.y - model)
     enddef

-This is general and does not put any relations between the parameter values within the objective function.
+This is general and does not impose any relations between the parameter values within the objective function.
 But one can place such relations in the definitions of the parameters and have them obeyed within the fit.
 That is, one could constrain the two widths of the Gaussians to be the same